KingMario/folder4index/README.md

 3. Select the desired file extension for the `index` file (`.js`, `.ts`, `.jsx`, or `.tsx`).
 4. The extension will create an `index` file in the selected folder, exporting all members from all the JavaScript, TypeScript, JSX, and TSX files found in that folder.

 Note: If an index file with the same extension already exists in the folder, you will be prompted to overwrite it.
-If you previously turned off the `Folder For Index` warning message, you need to click the Notification button in the bottom right corner to see this warning message.
+If you previously turned off the `Index File Manager` warning message, you need to click the Notification button in the bottom right corner to see this warning message.

 ## Installation

-To install the extension, search for `Folder For Index` in the VSCode Extensions Marketplace and click Install.
+To install the extension, search for `Index File Manager` in the VSCode Extensions Marketplace and click Install.

 ## Deactivation